ForgeRock/tntp-pingone-verify/docs/Evaluation/README.md

 ## Inputs

 This node retrieves from the journey state:

-* **AM Username** – The user must exist in ForgeRock AM.
+* **AM Username (`username`)** – Required to resolve the desired AM identity.
-* **PingOne User ID** – The corresponding user must also exist in PingOne.
+* **PingOne User ID (`pingOneUserId`)** – Required for starting a Verify transaction.
+  - If `Create PingOne User = true` and no ID is present, the node will create the PingOne user and store the new ID in shared state.
+  - If `Create PingOne User  = false`, the ID must already exist in shared state or the node will fail.

-> Note: These values must reference the *same user* across both systems to ensure a valid identity verification.
+> Note: These values must reference the *same user* across both systems to ensure a valid identity verification, unless the node is configured to create a PingOne user.

 ## Configuration